 The Opera House complex is actually made of separate wings with two major theaters and three smaller ones.
 Downstairs in the recently renovated area is the drama theater, the studio and The Playhouse, a combination of a black box theater and a recording facility.
 They house more modern productions like the ones for the Vivid Sydney festival.

-The Opera Theater was designed for every seat to be the “best one in the house,” and no microphones are needed because of the perfected acoustics.
+The Opera Theater was designed for every seat to be the “best one in the house,” and no microphones are needed because of the perfect acoustics.
 It is used year-round in a rotating schedule for opera and ballet, with eight performances per week.
 It became the first theater in the world to have screens displaying subtitles for operas.

 I didn’t get to see the Concert Hall next door because they were getting it ready for that night’s GQ Man of the Year awards, but it has played host to comedian Tim Minchin (of Tim Minchin vs. the Sydney Symphony Orchestra) and upcoming acts include comedian Kathy Griffin and the love of my life, musician Ryan Adams.